 For great music in the state's capital call ahead to Rams Head on Stage.
 You get the same quality, service and excitement that you will find in Baltimore but the venue is more intimate and conveniently located for anyone not wanting to head into the city.

 For a 100 percent, unique experience where it is all about incredible music, go to An die Musik Live.
 This is a listening room located in a Baltimore townhouse so you are truly up close and personal with the musicians.
 If you love jazz or are looking for an unmatched musical experience, this is where you want to be.

 Where else can you roll the dice, dance till your heart’s content, catch a live show and stay the night?
-Only at Maryland Live!
+Only at Live Casino & Hotel Maryland!
 This is an incredible music venue because there are only 400 seats, making it a fun, energetic, yet intimate venue.
 Plus, there’s a show every night so you can always catch an act.

 Anyone who knows the Hard Rock, knows that you are always going to catch a show, no matter what day it is.
 With good burgers and brews, you can’t beat this fun musical destination for a last-minute night out or as a place to bring your visiting family.
 It’s a dependably fun venue and always there when you need a show.